BasLijten/blog/content/blog/getting-insights-in-your-paas-utilization-using-app-insights-and-power-bi-part-3/index.md

 count_ | Whole Number

 After changing the data types, add a conditional column, this contains the business logic to determine activity:
 ![](.\images\conditional.jpg)

+The dataset is now ready to use

+## Summary
+In a few steps, we were able to retrieve data, using a custom kusto-query, from multiple application insights instances.
+The dataset was shaped in such a way, that it provides the data needed for the heatmaps that we want to create.
+More on that in the following blogpost.